awslabs/duvet/design/witness/decisions.md

     genuine rooting obligations — DISCHARGEABLE.
     Mitigation: golden-corpus producer tests (spec §4.3).
     Target: verification candidate in duvet-coverage.
-    Failure direction under universal discharge:
-    a spurious bind that misses I manufactures a FALSE FAILURE, never a false pass — the safe direction for this feature.
 ```

 These properties and this ledger live normatively in the